Why is a Cracked Heat Exchanger Dangerous?

 Unfortunately, heat exchangers are able to crack, which allows byproducts from combustion to enter your breathable air.
 Here are a few things that cause a cracked heat exchanger.

-Over time, the interior components of your furnace become laden with dust and dirt, which clogs blowers and covers coils.
+- Dirt and Grime: Over time, the interior components of your furnace become laden with dust and dirt, which clogs blowers and covers coils.
 When this occurs, air is incapable of passing through the area to be warmed, and the burners may continue to heat without being able to warm the air efficiently.
 As a result, the system overheats, which has the potential to cause a cracked heat exchanger.

-Air filter replacement is essential to allow proper airflow through the furnace.
+- Improper Filter Changes: Air filter replacement is essential to allow proper airflow through the furnace.
 A dirty air filter severely restricts airflow so the furnace is unable to regulate its temperature.
 When the furnace overheats, heat exchanger cracks are able to develop.

-When furnaces are too big for the home they are designed to heat, moisture builds up inside the furnace.
+- Oversized Unit: When furnaces are too big for the home they are designed to heat, and moisture builds up inside the furnace.
 Natural gas produces a small amount of water during the combustion process.
 In a properly sized furnace, this condensation burns off after about 10 minutes of run time.
 However, if furnaces are too large, they reach the set temperature prior to that time so they shut off and the system stays wet and rusts.

 This short cycling also forces the metal of the heat exchanger to expand and contract frequently, which stresses the component and leads to cracks.
 To avoid a cracked heat exchanger and other furnace problems, your home heating load needs to be calculated carefully.